Matthew P. Brookman

-Matthew Paul Brookman (born 1968) is an American lawyer from Indiana who serves as a United States magistrate judge of the United States District Court for the Southern District of Indiana.
-He is a nominee to serve as a United States district judge of the same court.
+Matthew Paul Brookman (born 1968) is an American lawyer from Indiana who serves as a United States district judge of the United States District Court for the Southern District of Indiana.
+He previously served as a United States magistrate judge of the same court from 2016 to 2023.

 Education

 Brookman earned a Bachelor of Arts from DePauw University in 1990 and a Juris Doctor from the Washington University School of Law in 1993.
 Brookman also studied abroad at the University of Essex in Colchester, England.